christophrumpel/stitcher.io/src/data/blog/2018-03-15-phpstorm-tips-for-power-users.md

 Instead of opening the settings to toggle options, there are a lot of toggles you can manage from the command palette.
-For example: show or hide the tab or breadcrumbs bar.
+For example: show or hide the tabs bar.

 <p>
     <img src="/img/static/phpstorm-power-users/tab-placement.gif"/>